unLomTrois/star-wars-galaxy-3/README.md

 - Why do I need Planetary Diversity for this mod?

-While in the current version of star wars galaxy 2 (v0.1) Planetary Diversity is not used for custom systems, the upcoming v0.2 update with the addition of the lore-accurate type maps will require it.
+While in the current version of Star Wars Galaxy 2 (v0.1) Planetary Diversity is not used for custom systems, the upcoming v0.2 update with the addition of the lore-accurate type maps will require it.
 With the many different planet classes from Planetary Diversity the systems will become even more lore-accurate than with only the vanilla type planets.

 - Why are the origins "Syncretic Evolution" and "Necroids" disabled